 Search engine indexing is a crucial component of SEO success for your company’s online exposure and the overall visibility of your website.
-Search engines such as Google will pull keywords and meta-data from page titles and meta-descriptions so that your webpage or site will be retrieved when a user plugs in similar business-related search terms.
+Search engines such as Google will pull keywords and meta-data from page titles and meta descriptions so that your website will be retrieved when a user plugs in similar business-related search terms.
 So, how can you ensure that you have successfully indexed your site and how do you know what pages of your website are indexed?
-There are two approaches you can take in order to answer this question.
+Continue reading our industry blog to learn more.

-1) Enter your Google Webmasters Tools account and access the section where you submitted your sitemap.
-The sitemap is the outline for which search engines can see each page of your website, and this section of Webmasters Tools allows you to view the total pages that were submitted and the total pages indexed.
+Google Search Console allows you to easily create and submit a sitemap for your website.
+The sitemap is the outline for which search engines can see each page of your website.
+This section of Search Console allows you to view the total pages that were submitted and the total pages indexed.
 You are also able to use features such as Crawl Errors and Crawl Stats in order to help check the overall progress and health of your website.

-2) Use Google Search: this will provide every page of your website that Google can see.
+By using Google Search, you can see if your webpage is on Google.
 If you discover page(s) of your website are not included in these results, this means that Google cannot see them or they have yet to be crawled.
 Simply type into the search bar site:https://www.yourwebsite.com and view your results.

 Boston Web Marketing: Improving Client Websites and Generating Leads

 If you feel your current marketing team is not producing content that is being indexed on Google or you feel your site could improve, give Boston Web Marketing a call today.
 We have been providing clients across numerous industries the SEO know-how to increase web traffic and more importantly, leads.
 Contact Boston Web Marketing today for a website audit and learn more about how we can help your business grow.